kgdunn/pid-book/latent-variable-modelling/principal-component-analysis.rst

 	:width: 500px
 	:scale: 50

 Recall from geometry that the cosine of an angle in a right-angled triangle is the ratio of the adjacent side to the hypotenuse.
-But the cosine of an angle is also used to define the  dot-product.
+But the cosine of an angle is also used in linear algebra to define the dot-product.
 Mathematically:

 .. math::
 	\cos \theta = \dfrac{\text{adjacent length}}{\text{hypotenuse}} = \dfrac{t_{i,1}}{\| \mathbf{x}_i\|} \qquad &\text{and also} \qquad \cos \theta = \dfrac{\mathbf{x}'_i \mathbf{p}_1}{\|\mathbf{x}_i\| \|\mathbf{p}_1\|} \\